 Rentberry is a later-stage startup:

-• It’s raised $13 million from venture investors including Zing Capital, 808 Ventures, Beechwood Ventures, and from angel investors from Google, McKinsey, and CBRE.
+• It’s raised thirteen million dollars from venture investors including Zing Capital, 808 Ventures, Beechwood Ventures, and from angel investors from Google, McKinsey, and CBRE.

 • More than half a million people use its platform every month to search for rental properties.

 • It was named a top real estate company by Forbes, and captured the “Best Industry Application Award” at the 2017 Global Fintech and Blockchain Industry Awards.